jundalisay/spblist/content/en/research/benham/palmistry/part-1/chapter-01.md

 Each type was thus created for a specific sphere in life.
 It represents some element indispensable to the harmonious operation of the world as a whole*.

-> *Superphysics note: This is consistent with the division of labour idea of Adam Smith and is the heart of the Second law of value of Supereconomics
+{{< n n="This is consistent with the division of labour idea of Adam Smith and is the heart of the Second law of value of Supereconomics" >}}

 <!-- The fact that there are well-defined specimens of all these types on the streets of our cities to-day, that they can be easily recognized, and that  -->